Does Botox help overactive bladder?

 - The cystoscope is removed and you can go home

-Most women describe the discomfort as mild — less than they expected.
-You can resume normal activities immediately.
+Most women describe the discomfort as mild.
+You can get back to normal activities right away.

 - Onset: Most women notice improvement within 1-2 weeks